 Frequently asked questions

 Yes.
 To make gluten free Mexican pizzas, replace the flour tortillas with corn tortillas or your favorite gluten free brand.
-My naturally gluten free Keto Tortillas also work and are perfectly pliable!

 To assemble, roll the dough into a personal pizza size (7 to 10 inches in diameter), top with refried beans, beef, enchilada sauce, and cheese, and then bake.
 Pile on the fresh toppings as soon as it’s finished.
+You may also enjoy a birria pizza too.

 - 1 small onion diced